Eligibility depends on:

 You may get extra Child Tax Credits if the child:

 - gets Disability Living Allowance or Personal Independence Payment

-- the child is registered blind (or was within 28 weeks of your tax credits claim)
+- is certified blind (or was within 28 weeks of your tax credits claim)

 You still qualify if Disability Living Allowance or Personal Independence Payment stops because the child goes into hospital.